I’ve Got Cancer

 When your child is diagnosed with cancer it can feel like normal life stops and a different journey begins.
 We know that every parent’s experience of childhood cancer is different and we want you to know we are here for you.

-Cancer Fund for Children’s Community Specialists can provide you with Individual Support.
-During individual support sessions you will be able to talk openly about any worries and concerns you are having in a safe and supportive environment.
-This help is available to you as parents, to your diagnosed child and their siblings too.
+Cancer Fund for Children’s Cancer Support Specialists will be able to talk openly with you about any worries and concerns you are having in a safe and supportive environment.

-Our Community Specialist will also provide you with information about our range of financial grants, therapeutic short breaks and self-catering breaks, as well as residential group support for children and young people at Narnia, our unique log cabin in the foothills of the Mourne Mountains.
+They will also provide you with information about our therapeutic short breaks, as well as residential group support for children and young people at Narnia, our unique log cabin in the foothills of the Mourne Mountains.

 We understand that the loss of a child has a devastating impact on families.
 We want you to know we are there for you throughout this time.